-DE: I think there’s a few ingredients.
+DE: I think there are a few ingredients.
 I sold my first company when I was 21 and was lucky enough to pay off the mortgage on my semi-detached house and I built a log cabin in the garden, 6 metres x 5 metres, and I moved into that.
-I had my hot tub, fire pit and bit of decking, loved it.
+I had my hot tub, fire pit and a bit of decking, loved it.
 And when you get to 24/25, you think, ok, well I’m still young and single, that’s why I’m still bobbling along in the hut, then when you get towards thirty and you’re still living in the hut, despite having a nice semi-detached house at the other end of the garden, you begin to realise, hang on a minute maybe I do love this.
-So that was one ingredient, the other was when I was coming up to being thirty, I went to Costa Rica and the Corcovado rain forest as a bit of a pilgrimage I guess.
+So that was one ingredient, the other was when I was coming up to being thirty, I went to Costa Rica and the Corcovado rainforest as a bit of a pilgrimage I guess.
 I had some unsettled business with the big man upstairs, I had to figure out what did I believe about God?
 Because I grew up in a Christian home as a youngster, and then never really engaged with that existential level of stuff for a number of years, throughout my twenties when I was busy doing business, and I thought, well this really matters, if we’re going to look at the whole picture it’s about looking at the measurable and un-measurable parts of life and figuring out what I believe.
-So I went to the most biologically diverse place on the planet which is the Corcovado rain forest which contains 2.5% of the world’s biodiversity within its borders.
+So I went to the most biologically diverse place on the planet which is the Corcovado rainforest which contains 2.5% of the world’s biodiversity within its borders.
 It was a bit of a pilgrimage, and I guess that was the beginning of that part of the journey on a more intimate, personal level.

-Also I’d been looking to buy land with a couple of friends, we even put in an offer on a ten acre lake where we were hoping to build three or four floating cabins, that fell through, but by me putting the offer in on the lake I knew I was all in.
-So when the opportunity came up to partner in the Corcovado project on the estate I’m on now It didn’t feel like a cop out, because I knew that I’d already been willing to go there.
+Also, I’d been looking to buy land with a couple of friends, we even put in an offer on a ten-acre lake where we were hoping to build three or four floating cabins, that fell through, but by me putting the offer in on the lake I knew I was all in.
+So when the opportunity came up to partner in the Corcovado project on the estate I’m on now It didn’t feel like a cop-out, because I knew that I’d already been willing to go there.
 But I just needed to experiment, living a different lifestyle is really difficult.
-We’re not trained if you’re from suburbia, you don’t understand land, how the system works, what you can and can’t do.
+We’re not trained if you’re from suburbia, you don’t understand the land, how the system works, what you can and can’t do.
 So I felt like partnering with a landowner was a great transition for me to learn and to have an experimental environment for a year and that’s led on to this second year.

 TM: You talked about your pilgrimage just now, how important do you think your traveling has been for developing Corcovado?